Druckansicht der Internetadresse:

 Smart Wound Dressing incorporating Dye-based Sensors

-This project is done in collaboration with PreSens, the University Hospital Regensburg, and Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU) (Research group: Machine Learning and Data Analytics (MaD) Lab, Department AIBE) and is funded by the Bayerische Forschungsstiftung.
+The project is carried out in collaboration with PreSens, the University Hospital Regensburg, and the Machine Learning and Data Analytics (MaD) Lab at Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU, Department AIBE).
+SWODDYS is funded by the Bayerische Forschungsstiftung.

 Diabetes Management